What is a Conditional Section?

 Conditions based on multiple variables

 Conditions can be based on more than one determining variable.
-To use the previous example, perhaps pets are only permitted on condo leases, but not apartment or townhouse leases.
-In that case, a second determining variable, "Dwelling Type," could be identified by selecting a new variable from the drop down menu and setting an appropriate response for this second variable:
+In that case, a second determining variable, "Designated Human," could be identified by selecting a new variable from the drop down menu and setting an appropriate response for this second variable:

 Remove condition from a section